 - improve the basis of the bonus calculation (for example lowering your targets) etc.

 One aspect of any negotiation that shouldn’t be overlooked is the “if we do x will you do y?” and this can be used by the candidate too.

 “thank you so much for the offer.
 I’m really excited by Bloggs Consulting but it’s a little lower than I was hoping for/the figures we discussed/my other offer(s).
 I know I mentioned £x and you’ve offered £y.
 But if you could meet me half way I’d be delighted to accept”.

 The employer needs the certainty that you will accept to consider such a ploy.

 The role of the executive recruitment consultant in salary discussions

 This is an area where a trustworthy, competent and professional intermediary e.g. a recruitment agent or head-hunter can be invaluable: albeit the use of those adjectives reduces the population somewhat!
-They can do the negotiating for you, pay hardball or softball as required, ensure that neither side feels a loss of face etc. More importantly, they will have the experience of the management consultancy market to manage the process effectively to ensure the best outcome and to give advice and guidance based on that experience.
+They can do the negotiating for you, pay hardball or softball as required, ensure that neither side feels a loss of face etc. More importantly, they will have the experience of the management consultancy market and consulting salaries.
+They can manage the process effectively to ensure the best outcome.
+Plus they can give advice and guidance based on that experience.

 Even if you suspect that the recruiter’s primary motivation is the fee then it is very much in their interest to get the best possible offer out of their client for you.
 Not because it’s a bigger fee but because it may make the difference between getting paid or getting nothing.

 Of course, a good recruiter will not be just looking at their fee.
-They will have both the client’s and candidate’s interests at heart because they will be thinking long term and keen to ensure both a successful hire and an appreciative candidate.
+They will have both the client’s and candidate’s interests at heart because they will be thinking long term.
+They are keen to ensure both a successful hire and an appreciative candidate.
 That’s good for business and good for you.